AliNoor1/BuildIt/CONTRIBUTING.md

 If this were a working release we would have some sort of version tag associated with this, but it is not so I guess at this point `master` simply reflects version 0.

 So now I have completed all the steps above, committing numerous changes along the way to my `add-contributing.md` branch and merged that onto the `develop` branch.
-I simply go over to the github website where I see that there have been changes to the `develop` branch
+I simply go over to the github website where I see that there have been changes to the `develop` branch and click compare & pull request, then follow the instructions.

 ![pull request](/MarkdownIMG/pull-request.png)